-Brasstown Bald might be the highest point in Georgia, but Black Rock is the highest Georgia State Park.
-Go visit for a day, or stay the night in one of the park's cabins or campsites.
-You could easily spend an entire weekend here filling the time with all Clayton and Rabun County have to offer.
+Brasstown Bald might be the highest point in Georgia, but Black Rock is the highest state park in Georgia.
+Visit for a day, or stay the night in one of the park's cabins or campsites.
+You could easily spend an entire weekend here, filling the time with all Clayton and Rabun County have to offer.

 Yonah Mountain near Helen

-Atlanta Trails named Yonah Mountain Trail as one the top North Georgia hikes, and it's the views that make it an undisputable argument.
-It's a moderate 4.5-mile hike with drop-offs near the top, so you might want to save this for older children – but don’t skip it!
+Atlanta Trails named Yonah Mountain Trail as one the top North Georgia hikes, and it's the views that make it an indisputable argument.
+It's a moderate 2.1-mile hike to the top from the Mount Yonah Trail Head with drop-offs near the top, so you might want to save this for older children – but don’t skip it!
 You’ll see spectacular views of Helen and the surrounding areas, perfect for taking in the changing season.